KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
 3. Typo: Found `Magic Mirror` in file `MMM-Callmonitor-Current-Call.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-6. Warning: No LICENSE file.
+7. Warning: No LICENSE file.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Caltrain by efritz09](https://github.com/efritz09/MMM-Caltrain)